-A Webcam is a digital video camera that allow you to create movies or take pictures and store them on the computer instead of on tape or film.
+A Webcam is a digital video camera that allows you to create movies or take pictures and store them on the computer instead of on tape or film.

-A Digital pen allow to work same as a mouse but in this situation mouse replace with Digital pen to make easily digital art.
+A Digital pen allows to work the same as a mouse but in this situation, mouse replaces with Digital pen to make easily digital art.

-An Output Devices is any hardware components that conveys information to one or more people.
+An Output Devices is any hardware component that conveys information to one or more people.
 Three commonly used output devices are a printer, a monitor, and speakers.

 A Printer produces text and graphical on a physical medium such as a paper.
 A monitor displays text, graphics, and videos on a screen.
-Speakers allow to hear music, voices, and other audio (sound).
+Speakers allow hearing music, voices, and other audio (sound).

 The System Unit is a case that contains the electronic components of the comp. that are used to process data.
 The circuitry of the system unit usually is part of or is connected to a circuit board called the motherboard.

-This Storage holds data, instructions, and information for future use, For Example, Computer can store hundreds or millions of customer name, addresses and phone numbers.
+This Storage holds data, instructions, and information for future use, For Example, Computer can store hundreds of millions of customer names, addresses, and phone numbers.
 Storage holds these items permanently.

 An optical disc is a flat, round, portable metal disk with plastic coating.
-CD’s, DVDs, and blue-ray Discs are thee types of optical discs.
-A CD can hold from 650 million to 1 billion character.
-Some DVDs can store two-full length movie and hundreds of video songs.
+CDs, DVDs, and blue-ray Discs are thee types of optical discs.
+A CD can hold from 650 million to 1 billion characters.
+Some DVDs can store two-full length movies and hundreds of video songs.
 Blue-ray Discs can store about 46 hours of standard videos or billion characters.

 Some mobile devices, such as digital cameras, use memory cards as the storage media.
 You can use a card reader/writer to transfer the stored items, such as digital photos, from the memory card to a computer or printer.
 In this time hundreds of mobile phone Companies provide a huge amount of memory storage, built on Mobile Phone.